Published by Christina Riley. Last Updated on February 25, 2024.

 Wilmington (and Surrounding Beaches)

-Wilmington is one of the most popular weekend getaways in North Carolina for us since it is the closest beach to Durham.
+Wilmington is one of the most popular weekend getaways in North Carolina for us since it has the closest beaches to Durham.
+There are so many that we need to list a few of them here:

-Regardless of where you’re coming from, you’ll love soaking up the sun, hopping around the breweries, or taking in the sights here!
+Regardless of where you’re coming from, you’ll love soaking up the sun, relaxing on the beach, hopping around the breweries, or just taking in the sights here!
 We also love the amazing restaurants in Wilmington (and its surroundings) and can’t wait to share more about them with you.

 Walk the riverfront, take a sunset river cruise, and climb down into the depths of Battleship North Carolina.